(Optional) Lower Costs with Spot Instances

-For more information about Spot Instances, see Using Spot Instances in the Amazon Elastic Compute Cloud User Guide.
+For more information about Spot Instances, see Using Spot Instances in the Amazon EC2 User Guide for Linux Instances.

 If your workload is flexible in terms of time of completion or required capacity, Spot Instances can significantly reduce the cost of running your clusters.
 Workloads that are ideal for using Spot Instances include: application testing, time-insensitive workloads, and long-running clusters with fluctuations in load.

-Spot Instances are not recommended for clusters that are time-critical or which need guaranteed capacity.
-These clusters should be launched using on-demand instance groups.
+We do not recommend Spot Instances for master and core nodes unless the cluster is expected to be short-lived and the workload is non-critical.
+Also, Spot Instances are not recommended for clusters that are time-critical or that need guaranteed capacity.
+These clusters should be launched using on-demand instances.

 There are several scenarios in which Spot Instances are useful for running an Amazon EMR cluster.